JasonYuchen/seastar_playground/README.md

 ## Module

-### Execution
+### Node Host

-The execution module manages and schedules all raft groups, storage, transport and replicated state machines.
+The nodehost manages and schedules all raft groups, storage, transport and replicated state machines.

 TBD